 Preferred Provider Organization

 We accept many PPO insurances that have “out of network” benefits.
-We are likely NOT in your network – and for good reason. (see below).
+We are NOT in your network – and for good reason. (see below).
 Your particular plan will be thoroughly checked so you will know everything necessary concerning any out of pocket costs BEFORE you incur them.
 You see, our office has a NO WORRY financial policy which promises that we tell you about any out of pocket charges ahead of time.
 That means you can rest assured you are not running up a bill without knowing it.
 Our initial screening (discussion) with you is used to determine if you are in the right place and to discuss any costs that may be associated with your visit that day.
 Depending on your policy, you may never have to pay out of pocket, or you may only have a copay.
 We will always tell you ahead of time.
-Examples of commonly accepted insurances are: (If your plan is not on this list, we probably still accept it)

 Examples of commonly accepted insurances